 The Opteris chandelier pays homage to the Tomopteris.
 A deep-sea creature whose name is derived from the Greek meaning “a cut” + “wing” but taken to mean “fin”.

-What does it mean to you, to win the LIT 2021 Lighting Product Design of the Year prize?
+What does it personally mean to win the LIT 2021 Lighting Product Design of the Year prize?

 It means the world to me.
 It gives me a sense of legitimacy in my design.
 There were so many amazing submissions from all over the world and to have the panel of esteemed jurors choose this fixture is truly humbling.
 It’s one thing to say something and it means so much more to be heard.